jilavsky/SAXS_IgorCodeDocs/docs/source/Installation.rst

 Download latest version of GitHub installer “GHInstaller\_IrenaNika\_vXYZ.pxp”, latest version should be available here: http://usaxs.xray.aps.anl.gov/staff/ilavsky/irena.html

-Open the file (in Igor 7) and select “Install Packages” > “Open GitHub GUI”.
+Open the file (in Igor 7 or 8) and select “Install Packages” > “Open GitHub GUI”.
 GUI (left) and Instructions open.

 Push “Check packages versions” to check which versions are available on the GitHub site.
 Read instructions for what to do and how to pick the right one.
 This installer enables users to install also defined beta versions and even the current “master” version.
 But be careful, there are no guarantees that the master is fully debugged.
 I may be working on it.